-What's behind Belarus latest troops movements along the border with Ukraine?
+What's behind Belarus' latest troops movements along the border with Ukraine?

 As Arestovych said, the exercises are most likely just exercises.

-Independent analysts also speculate that this move was co-ordinated with Putin during his and Lukashenko's phone conversation on May 3.
-With the aim of having Belarusian troop movements draw Ukrainian attention from the eastern frontlines.
+Independent analysts also speculate that this move was co-ordinated with Putin during his and Lukashenko's phone conversation on May 3, with the aim of having Belarusian troop movements draw Ukrainian attention from the eastern frontlines.
 If this was the plan, it does not seem to be working.

-However, Lukashenko would never move his troops into Ukraine as he doesn’t want to make the situation for himself on the world’s political arena more difficult than it already is.
+However, Lukashenko would never move his troops into Ukraine, as he doesn’t want to make the situation for himself on the world’s political arena more difficult than it already is.

-Lukashenko has his sights on political survival more than anything.
-In his pursuit for this political survival, he’s drawn himself so close to Putin that he now doesn’t know how to pull himself away.
+Lukashenko has his sights set on political survival more than anything.
+In his pursuit of this, he’s drawn himself so close to Putin that he now doesn’t know how to pull himself away.

 The official state propaganda is trying to portray Lukashenko as a person pursuing peace; and in his interview with AP last week, Lukashenko gave what could be called a slightly veiled criticism of the Russian invasion’s lack of accomplishments so far.